wallarm/product-documentation/docs/latest/installation/api-gateways/mulesoft.md

 ## Deployment

-To secure APIs on the Mulesoft Anypoint platform using Wallarm policy, follow these steps:

-1. Deploy a Wallarm connector node.
-1. Obtain the Wallarm policy and upload it to Mulesoft Exchange.
-1. Attach the Wallarm policy to your API.

-### 1. Deploy a Wallarm connector
+### 1. Deploy a Wallarm node

+The Wallarm node is a core component of the Wallarm platform that you need to deploy.
+It inspects incoming traffic, detects malicious activities, and can be configured to mitigate threats.

-You can deploy a Wallarm connector node either hosted by Wallarm or in your own infrastructure, depending on the level of control you require.
+You can deploy it either hosted by Wallarm or in your own infrastructure, depending on the level of control you require.

-=== "Wallarm Edge connector node"
+=== "Wallarm Edge node"
     --8<-- "../include/waf/installation/security-edge/add-connector.md"
-=== "Self-hosted connector node"
+=== "Self-hosted node"
     The current self-hosted node deployment has limitations.
 Full response analysis is not yet supported, which is why:

     * In some environments, [Wallarm API Discovery](../../api-discovery/overview.md) may generate additional endpoints.
 Consult [Wallarm support](mailto:support@wallarm.com) for configuration options.
     * Server responses are required for [passive vulnerability detection](../../about-wallarm/detecting-vulnerabilities.md#passive-detection).
     * [Protection against forced browsing](../../admin-en/configuration-guides/protecting-against-bruteforce.md).

-    To deploy a self-hosted connector node:
+    To deploy a self-hosted node for the connector:

     1. Allocate an instance for deploying the node.
     1. Choose one of the supported Wallarm node deployment solutions or artifacts for the [in-line deployment](../supported-deployment-options.md#in-line) and follow the provided deployment instructions.